October 16th, 2021

 with the power of art

-Join Healing Transitions as we kick off a brand new art event in Raleigh on October 16th at our Men’s Campus (1251 Goode St.), and celebrate our 20th year of service to the community!
-Art of Recovery is a free event featuring artwork from local artists who are in recovery or have been impacted by addiction.
+Join Healing Transitions as we kick off a brand new art event in Raleigh on October 16th at Greg Poole, Jr. All Faiths Chapel (1030 Richardson Dr.)!
+Art of Recovery features local artists and performers who are in recovery or have been impacted by addiction.
 This powerful event will leave you with a new perspective on addiction and recovery.

 (Featuring artists who have been impacted by addiction.
 Artwork will be available for purchase.)

 Interactive Art Stations

 (Also featuring performers who have been impacted by addiction)